Skip to Content

 Alternate Communication Methods for Landlords

-Landlords have various methods to communicate with their tenants, each with advantages and disadvantages.
-To maintain good tenant relationships, landlords should choose the communication methods that best suit their personal preferences and the needs of their tenants.
-Some tenants may prefer email or text messages for their convenience, while others may prefer in-person meetings or phone calls.
+Landlords can communicate with tenants through various methods, each possessing distinct benefits as well as risks.
+To foster positive relationships, landlords ought to choose communication methods that are suitable for their desires and their tenants’ needs.
+Some tenants prefer email or text for convenience, while others choose in-person meetings or phone calls.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.